somjeth/AtmSimulation/README.md

 # AtmSimulation
-AtmSimulation demo
+This is AtmSimulation demo appliction.

-Main class is AtmSimulation.java
+Main class: AtmSimulation.java